pds01/SampleApp/README.md

 # New Learnings
 - Cloud Formation
 - Ruby Apps
-- Passenger (played withit but didnt end up using it)
+- Passenger (played with it but didn't end up using it)

 # Further Improvments Required
 Combine templates into one.
 This requires wait conditions to be setup, but I have been having issues getting the aws tools working on the redhat AMI.